Day 3: Glen Pass to Rae Lakes

 I took some photos, and Vicki took another nap.
 I joined her in the tent and read my book for awhile, until I, too, fell asleep.
 It was a very mellow afternoon.

 The sun hid behind the mountains quite early on this side of the lake, and we put on some extra layers.
-We could see some folks across the way in the sunshine, skinny-dipping in the lake and whooping at how cold it was.
-But it didn’t stop them.
-The two of us looked at each other.
-It sure looked like fun, and it would feel great to have cleaner bodies, but we knew that it wasn’t going to happen.
+We thought about swimming in the lake, and it would sure feel great to have cleaner bodies, but we knew that it wasn’t going to happen.
 Clean clothing would have to do.

 We took some short walks around the peninsula after dinner, and I took a few sunset photos.
 We sat and gazed across the lake, both north and south, and marveled at its beauty.
 We were truly visiting one of the gems of the High Sierra.